biocore/pyqi/doc/tutorials/defining_new_interfaces.rst

 	    # the interface developer did something wrong when defining
 	    # the OptparseResults.
 Politely alert the developer that
 	    # this output handler isn't associated with an option
-	    # (it needs to be associated with an output file path).
+	    # (it needs to be associated with an output filepath).
 	    if option_value is None:
 	        raise IncompetentDeveloperError(
 	         "Cannot write output without a filepath.")